Soviet Air Forces: Origins

+The first military aviation branch of Russia, or any of the Soviet Union's constituent states was the short-lived Imperial Russian Air Service, founded in 1912 and disbanded in 1917 with the onset of the Bolshevik Revolution and the Russian Civil War.
+Some former IRAS personnel joined the White Russian side, but unlike the Reds, the Whites never created an official air force.

-The All-Russia Collegium for Direction of the Air Forces of the Old Army (translation is uncertain) was formed on 20 December 1917.
+The first Red move toward creating a military aviation branch was the All-Russia Collegium for the Direction of the Air Forces of the Old Army (translation is uncertain), formed on 20 December 1917.
 This was a Bolshevik aerial headquarters initially led by Konstantin Akashev.
 Along with a general postwar military reorganisation, the collegium was reconstituted as the "Workers' and Peasants' Red Air Fleet" (Glavvozduhflot), established on 24 May 1918 and given the top-level departmental status of "Main Directorate".

-It became the Directorate of the USSR Air Forces on 28 March 1924, and then the Directorate of the Workers-Peasants Red Army Air Forces on 1 January 1925.
+Approximately 1300 aircraft were inherited from the Imperial Russian Air Service, but as the majority of these planes originated from nations that backed the White Russian side, the actual number of aircraft that flew for the Red side was around 300.
+216 Red aviators received the Order of the Red Banner for heroism, 16 of them receiving it twice.
+The Reds ultimately won the Russian Civil War, breaking the last serious White opposition and effectively ending the conflict by 25 October 1922.
+Their fledgling air force became known as the Directorate of the USSR Air Forces on 28 March 1924, and then the Directorate of the Workers-Peasants Red Army Air Forces on 1 January 1925.

 After the creation of the Soviet state many efforts were made in order to modernize and expand aircraft production, led by its charismatic and energetic commander, General Yakov Alksnis, an eventual victim of Joseph Stalin's Great Purge.
-Domestic aircraft production increased significantly in the early 1930s and towards the end of the decade, the Soviet Air Force introduced Polikarpov I-15 and I-16 fighters and Tupolev SB and SB-bis and DB-3 bombers.
+Domestic aircraft production increased significantly in the early 1930s and towards the end of the decade, the Soviet Air Force introduced Polikarpov I-15 and I-16 fighters and Tupolev SB and Ilyushin DB-3 bombers.

-Spanish civil war
+1927 structure

+In March 1927, the organizational structure of the Red Army Air Force was as follows: